jai-python3/git-helper-utils/README.md

-## Motivation

-Explain what the motivation was for developing this package OR<br>
-explain how this package was improved after being forked.

 ## Improvements

-Please see the [TODO](TODO.md) for a list of upcoming improvements.
+Please see the [TODO](docs/TODO.md) for a list of upcoming improvements.

 ## Use Cases